Neoclassical Geek Revival 2013 (Ram Printing)

 Does that sound awesome?
 If you want a copy, here is how!

-A physical hard cover: Currently in stock, details HERE
+A physical hard cover: Currently out of stock.

 A PDF version: Neoclassical Geek Revival is on sale with RPGNOW for a couple bucks CDN.